vmlellis/log-analysis-udacity/README.md

 ## Pre-Requisite
 - Python 3
-- Make sure you have `newsdata.sql`, the SQL script file with all the data.
+- Make sure you have `newsdata.sql`.
 It can be downloaded from the Udacity course page.
 - Run the following command to execute it in `news` database.
-You might have to create the database before-hand.

 ```sh
 psql -d news -f newsdata.sql